chris-king1/resume/docs/work-history.md

 * Trained new writers on tools, processes, and storage management applications.
 * Developed methods for tracking and building contextual user assistance.
 * Acted as focal point for technical content and user assistance.
 Triaged user feedback.
-* Created strategies for consolidating the documentation from multiple products into a single set of publications
+* Created strategies for consolidating the documentation from multiple products into a single set of publications.

 ---